emericg/esp32-environmental-sensors/GeigerCounter/README.md

 Just build and upload the GeigerCounter.ino sketch to your ESP32.

 Change `WIFI_SSID` and `WIFI_PASSWD` if you want the ESP32 to connect to your local WiFi network.
 Otherwise it will create its own access point.
-You can then access the embeded web server using the correct IP address, or (if your computer/device is compatible with mdns) using `http://GeigerCounter.local`.
+You can then access the embeded web server using the actual IP address, or with the following URL: `http://GeigerCounter.local` (but ONLY if your computer/device is compatible with mDNS).

 ## Get involved!